White Sox vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Mike Trout and the Los Angeles Angels will take the field on Monday at Guaranteed Rate Field against Michael Kopech, who is expected to start for the Chicago White Sox.
-First pitch is set for 8:10 PM ET for the first game of a three-game series.
+Gio Urshela and the Los Angeles Angels take the field on Tuesday at Guaranteed Rate Field against Lucas Giolito, who is starting for the Chicago White Sox.
+First pitch will be at 8:10 PM ET.

-Bookmakers list the White Sox as -145 moneyline favorites, while giving the underdog Angels +120 moneyline odds.
-Chicago is a 1.5-run favorite (at +140 odds).
-The over/under is 8.5 runs for this game (with -120 odds to hit the over and +100 odds to go under).
+The Angels are +120 moneyline underdogs in this matchup with the favored White Sox (-145).
+Chicago (-1.5) is favored on the run line.
+The over/under is 9 runs for this matchup (with +100 odds to go over and -120 odds on the under).

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.